Ray D'Arcy: Television

-D'Arcy moved to Today FM radio in the late 1990s.
-He took over Tim Kelly's mid-morning show, which went out from 10:00 to 12:45.
+Radio

+In 1998, one year after the station's launch, D'Arcy began presenting The Ray D'Arcy Show on Today FM.
+Initially the show occupied the 10:00 to 12:45 timeslot, replacing a show presented by Tim Kelly.
 This slot was later changed to 9:00 to 12:00, entering direct competition with The Gerry Ryan Show on RTÉ 2fm.
-He credited much of the show's success to the team that served him well over the years: Jenny Kelly, Will Hanafin and Mairead Farrell.
-D'Arcy's Today FM show achieved something of a cult status due to its quirky segments, among which were "Fix-It Friday" and the "Odd One Out Quiz".
-In June 2008, D'Arcy was one of more than 1,200 people who stripped naked for a Spencer Tunick art project - he later spoke of the experience on the radio.
+D'Arcy credited much of the show's success to the team that served him well over the years: Jenny Kelly, Will Hanafin and Mairead Farrell.
+The show achieved something of a cult status due to its "quirky" segments, among which were "Fix-It Friday" and the "Odd One Out Quiz".

 On the weekend of 21–22 March 2009, someone placed nude images of the then Taoiseach in the National Gallery of Ireland and the gallery of the Royal Hibernian Academy.
 The artist anonymously emailed D'Arcy's radio show, claiming responsibility for the creation of the paintings, but not their hanging.
 Gardaí subsequently raided the Today FM studios and producer Will Hanafin was asked to hand over the emails, on the basis that the placing of the paintings constituted indecency, incitement and criminal damage.
 Hanafin refused to provide the emails without a warrant.
-In July 2014, D'Arcy incurred the wrath of mixed martial arts fans by inviting Cathal Pendred onto his show then grilling him on his part in the "violent and disturbing" sport.
+In July 2014, D'Arcy experienced backlash from mixed martial arts fans by inviting Cathal Pendred onto his show then grilling him on his part in the "violent and disturbing" sport.